Lincoln School Health Guidelines

 In the event that a community member has any symptom of COVID–19 and can not be in school an After–Illness Return Attestation form must be completed and given to the school nurse before returning to campus.

 If a student becomes ill at school, she must visit the school nurse to be dismissed.
 The nurse will then contact a parent to make arrangements for the student to be picked up in a timely manner.
-If we are unable to reach the parents, we will call the person listed as the “emergency contact” on the Emergency Authorization Form.
+If we are unable to reach the parents, we will call the person listed as the “emergency contact” in the portal.
 If a student has driven to school and becomes ill, a parent’s permission must be obtained before Lincoln School will allow the student to drive home.